Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Le Trung Kien - Deputy Director of the Department of Supervision of the Safety of Credit Institutions System spoke at the event.
 Photo: TPBank

 Meanwhile, IRB allows banks to use their own internal risk management models and practices to self-assess the risk components and risk levels of their asset portfolios, thereby calculating capital requirements more accurately than the simple risk weight percentages prescribed by SA.
-Instead of applying a rigid risk weight as in the old method, estimating risk parameters through specific models helps to measure risk more accurately, reflecting the risk level of each customer/loan and providing opportunities for capital savings if the bank holds a good credit portfolio.
+Instead of applying a rigid risk weight as in the old method, estimating risk parameters through specific models helps to measure risk more accurately, reflecting the risk level of each customer/loan more closely and providing capital savings opportunities if the bank holds a good credit portfolio.

 TPBank representatives and guests and partners at the project launch ceremony